NovioAlexandruRosca/LSNovio/README.md

 > # About Me 👋
 > Hey there!
 I'm Alex, currently pursuing my Bachelor's degree in Computer Science at "Alexandru Ioan Cuza" University in Iasi, Romania, currently in my second year.
+I've ended my first year of University in the top 10 students from my year with an average grade of 9.51.
 I thrive on new opportunities, love learning and personal growth, and deeply value diverse perspectives and feedback.
 I carefully consider risks and consequences before taking action.

 > # Hobbies 🧳
 > Outside of academics, I enjoy gaming, playing Magic The Gathering, cooking, immersing myself in nature, photography, and collaborating with individuals who offer unique outlooks on life.